 Juice packaging traditionally includes an aesthetic approach.
 Whether it is the oversized pourable jug or a squeezable package, juice drinks encourage a seamless flow from package to product.

 Hydrating juice products with reduced sugar content and a nourishing appeal are doing well.
-Tree Tops Fruit + Water recognized this opportunity but knew that competition was coming.
+Tree Tops Fruit and Water recognized this opportunity but knew that competition was on the way.

-By working with our beverage packaging design company, they made the choice to optimize their healthier juice drink for maximum purchase intent.
+By working with our beverage packaging design company, they chose to optimize their healthier juice drink for maximum purchase intent.

 Beverage Packaging Design Trends